 Auscultation with or without pulse oximetry should be used to confirm the heart rate when electrocardiography is unavailable or is not functioning or when pulseless electrical activity is suspected (good practice statement).

-Justification and Evidence-to-Decision Framework Highlights The complete evidence-to-decision framework can be found on the ILCOR website,262 and the evidence-to-decision table is provided in Appendix A. Key points of discussion include the following:
+The complete evidence-to-decision framework can be found on the ILCOR website, and the evidence-to-decision table is provided in Appendix A. Key points of discussion include the following: